Grooper

 Automating mill test reporting is a daunting task because the reports contain a diverse set of a given raw material’s chemical and physical properties.
 They certify a material and are designed to prove quality assurance and compliance with industry standards like ANSI and ASME.
 Mill test report processing is performed by trained professionals and is a very time-consuming but necessary process.

 What makes automating mill test report (MTR) processing difficult is the vast number of fields contained on the reports and that the layout of the fields is different for different manufacturers.
 Adding to the difficulty is that many of the reports have poor image quality because they’ve been printed, hand-signed, and scanned.
+Here’s a sample MTR for a steel plate from the Paul Mueller Company, a stainless steel manufacturer:

 As you can see, there are a lot of fields of data!